willdurban/EE450-FinalProject/README.md

 This project was super interesting and absolutely tested my ability and personal resolve.
 This is my first ever coding project.
 I have not done a real workable project ever.
 The closest I have ever gotten was simple javascript games in highschool.
 I am honestly really proud of this and never thought I could be able to complete all three phases.

 Thank you for such a great and challanging project.
 I would be lying if there were moments were I was upset at the difficulty of the assignment given my limited experience with coding.
-I look forward to cleaning it up and having my first ever project on my github for my resume!